rust-lang/rust-forge/src/governance/project-groups.md

 ## Project group definition

 A Project Group is a group of people working on a particular project or responsibilities at the behest of an official Rust team.
-Some project groups are are ephemeral, meaning that they are archived once the project is complete.
+Some project groups are ephemeral, meaning that they are archived once the project is complete.
 However, there are project groups that have continual work and maintenance.

 Examples of project groups around specific feature include [FFI Unwind], [Inline ASM], and [Safe Transmute].